Soumya-Puranikamath/Vlsi-workshop/README.md

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/46d2797f-462f-4a9b-ad2e-e0f22c3eeceb)

 Timing analysis with ideal clocks using openSTA:
 Next step is to perform STA on the design.
 For this first we need to complete the synthesis stage.

 After synthesis is done some steps need to be followed.First, we need to create a new file **pre_sta.conf** in the openlane directory.

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/521e3fd0-f32a-4ef0-b340-0ce84010d2e7)

-After that we need to create another file called my_base.sdc in the src directory which is picorv32a directory.
+After that we need to create another file called **my_base.sd**c in the src directory which is picorv32a directory.

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/94e96f21-51b8-466c-b1bc-6f41381f3e92)